junlabucsd/mm3/docs/Setting-up-.yaml-file.md

 This number is needed for creating the time stamps during movie making.

-### Indicate conversion factor from pixels to micron
+### Indicate conversion factor from pixels to micron.

 `pxl2um: 0.108`